alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

     end
     ```

 1. Configure linting for your Rails app to make sure the app's code is consistent with other GOV.UK apps.
-See the [GOV.UK developer documentation on configuring linting][linting] for more information.
+Find out more information about [configuring linting][linting].

-### Set up Unicorn web server
+### Set up a Unicorn web server

-1. If your Rails app's Gemfile includes `gem "puma"`, open the Gemfile and delete `gem "puma"`.
+1. If your Rails app's `Gemfile` includes `gem "puma"`, open `Gemfile` and delete `gem "puma"`.

-1. Create a `Procfile` in your app's root directory that contains the following code:
+1. Create a `Procfile` in your app's root directory that contains the following:

     ```
     web: bundle exec unicorn -c ./config/unicorn.rb -p ${PORT:-3000}
     ```

-1. Create `config/unicorn.rb` that contains the following code:
+1. Create a `config/unicorn.rb` file that contains the following code:

     ```
     require "govuk_app_config/govuk_unicorn"
     GovukUnicorn.configure(self)
     ```

-## Develop the Rails app

-You should:

-- develop your Rails app in line with the [GOV.UK developer documentation on conventions for Rails applications][rails-conv]
-- name your Rails app in line with the [GOV.UK developer documentation on conventions for naming apps][naming]

-## Set up a GitHub repo for the Rails app
+## Set up a GitHub repo for your Rails app

-Set up a GitHub repo for your Rails app by following the [GOV.UK developer documentation on automatically configuring a GitHub repo][auto-config].
+When you’ve finished developing your Rails app, you can [set up a GitHub repo for your Rails app][auto-config].

-You must add a description to the __About__ section in the GitHub repo to make sure that you can add your app to the [GOV.UK developer documentation applications page][app-list].
+You must add a description to the _About_ section in the GitHub repo, or the GOV.UK developer documentation build will break when it tries to build the [list of apps][app-list].

-If you do not do this, you will see Middleman errors when the GOV.UK developer documentation is building.
-These errors will refer to attempts to modify a frozen empty string.

 ## Add a software licence

-Add a LICENCE file to the project root to specify the software licence.
-Unless your project has specific needs, you should use the [MIT License][mit-license].
+You must add a `LICENCE` file to your project’s root folder that specifies the software licence.
+You should usually use the following MIT License text.
+Replace <YEAR> with the current year.

 ```
 The MIT License (MIT)

-Copyright (c) <year> Crown Copyright (Government Digital Service)
+Copyright (c) <YEAR> Crown Copyright (Government Digital Service)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal